codacy/docs/docs/getting-started/integrating-codacy-with-your-git-workflow.md

+---
+description: Integrate Codacy with your Git workflow to display analysis results and code coverage as status checks on your pull requests and optionally block merging pull requests.
+---

 # Integrating Codacy with your Git workflow

 Once you've [configured your repository](configuring-your-repository.md) to best match your use case, integrate Codacy with your Git workflow to display analysis results and code coverage as status checks on your pull requests.